 C.A.R.E. is an international non-profit trade association established by representatives of timeshare resorts who discovered that by exchanging vacation inventory among themselves, they were better able to satisfy their owners with increased vacation opportunities.
 As the timeshare industry has evolved, the increasing popularity of vacation clubs has created continuous requests from various members to buy, wholesale, and/or exchange their inventory.

 It is important to understand that C.A.R.E. is not an exchange company.
 It does not own or control inventory.
 However, many of its members own and control inventory and offer it for exchange or wholesale rental through a networking platform that provides the tools for individual business enhancement while requiring its member companies to adhere to its stringent Code of Standards and Ethics.
-The organization’s online directory helps members find suppliers of inventory as well as buyers, exchangers, and other providers.
+The organization’s online directory helps members find suppliers of products ranging from food products to brands of wholesale vape cart as well as buyers, exchangers, and other providers.

 Members include resorts and resort developers or organizations with a need to utilize inventory and generate revenue through wholesale rentals while continuing to offer expanded exchange and fulfillment options.
 Other members are travel clubs, travel agencies or exchange companies that desire to deliver high service levels to their owners as well as resort service providers selling travel-related products, such as travel insurance or collections.